F4ult7/Project-Battle/Readme.md

 *********** To do list *********

 - script.gods array of obj etc
-- Player JS for the behavior of the player attack / heal /
+- Player JS for the behavior of the player attack / heal
 - game for the behavior of the page refresh / restart / screens
 - OPTIONAL COOLDOWNS
 - OPTIONAL More function to make the game more challenging and attractive
-- Add sprites to achieve frame movement
+- Add sprites to achieve frame movement (cant figure out )
 - Add sounds
 - Somehow scoreboard or exp?
 - Need to find a way to make the enemy random attacks special heal